-APPLICATION DEADLINE: MARCH 1, 2005
+APLICATION DEADLINE: March 1, 2007

-The Department of Chemical Engineering is pleased to offer the following research project for the summer of 2005.
+The Department of Chemical and Materials Engineering is pleased to offer the following research project for the summer of 2007.
 Interested students are urged to contact the faculty member(s) directing the project that most interests them.
 By contacting the faculty member, you can discover more about the project, learn what your responsibilities will be and if possible, develop a timetable for the twelve-week research period.

+MEMBRANE FOULING DURING MICROFILTERATION

-Membrane Fouling During Microfiltration Professor Chia-Chi Ho Engineering/Chemical Engineering ERC 684 (513)556-2438 FAX: (513)556-3473 E-Mail: chiachi.ho@uc.edu
+Professor Chia-Chi Ho

+Department of Chemical and Materials Engineering ERC 685 Cincinnati, OH 45221-0012 Tel: (513) 556-2438 Fax: (513) 556-2731 Email: cho@alpha.che.uc.edu

+Project Description

 Fouling is a major problem in membrane processes that causes a reduction in filtration flux over time.
 For example, the efficiency of microfiltration (MF) for the production of many pharmaceutical products is adversely affected by fouling, especially that associated with the presence of bacteria or protein in the feed stream(s).
-Overall, membrane fouling is a complex phenomenon that depends upon the type of foulant(s), the feed concentration, temperature, pH, and ionic strength, and separation system hydrodynamics1.
+Overall, membrane fouling is a complex phenomenon that depends upon the type of foulant(s), the feed concentration, temperature, pH, and ionic strength, and separation system hydrodynamics.
 The interplay among these many factors has made a comprehensive understanding of fouling difficult to obtain.
 Nonetheless, a promising approach for improving understanding of the various fouling mechanisms involves the development of practical models, which can be quantitatively validated using data from actual membrane operations.

 Previous models of protein fouling have generally employed classical approaches: (1) pore blockage, (2) pore constriction, or (3) cake filtration.
 These models often show significant discrepancies with filtrate flux data.
-Ho and Zydney^{2,3} have developed a mathematical model for predicting filtrate flux that simultaneously accounts for (1) initial fouling due to surface pore blockage, (2) subsequent fouling due to the growth of a protein deposit over the initially blocked regions, and (3) effects of membrane morphology on the internal flow profiles within membranes.
-Calculations from this comprehensive model are in good agreement with experimental fouling data obtained with a wide range of proteins using composite and isotropic membranes^{4,5}.
+Ho and Zydney have developed a mathematical model for predicting filtrate flux that simultaneously accounts for (1) initial fouling due to surface pore blockage, (2) subsequent fouling due to the growth of a protein deposit over the initially blocked regions, and (3) effects of membrane morphology on the internal flow profiles within membranes.
+Calculations from this comprehensive model are in good agreement with experimental fouling data obtained with a wide range of proteins using composite and isotropic membranes.
 Despite these advantages, the model completely neglects the effects of internal fouling, i.e., adsorption of proteins within the pore structure of the membranes.
 Internal fouling can significantly alter the retention characteristics of membranes and in some cases (e.g., relatively clean feed streams or chemically modified membranes resistant to surface fouling) represents the dominant fouling mechanism.